pellpk/Euroscot-VA-Test/README.md

-A testing site to test my skills and show off a prototype for my virtual airline, @ https://euroscot-virtual.co.uk/
+Website repository for my a VA i work for, https://euroscot-virtual.co.uk/